Boundary Waters Minnesota, USA Travel Guide

 No specific religious pilgrimage sites are prominent in this region.
 The natural landscape itself often offers a spiritual connection for many.

-Explore the unique blend of natural and human history in the Boundary Waters area.
+Explore the special combination of natural and the past of humanity in the Boundary Waters area.

 Journey deep into Minnesota's first iron ore mine, an unique historical and industrial experience.